Enigma Variations: Structure

 The theme is followed by 14 variations.
 The variations spring from the theme's melodic, harmonic and rhythmic elements, and the extended fourteenth variation forms a grand finale.

 Elgar dedicated the piece to "my friends pictured within" and in the score each variation is prefaced the initials, name or nickname of the friend depicted.
 As was common with painted portraits of the time, Elgar's musical portraits depict their subjects at two levels.
 Each movement conveys a general impression of its subject's personality.
 In addition, many of them contain a musical reference to a specific characteristic or event, such as a laugh, a habit of speech or a memorable conversation.
 The sections of the work are as follows.

 Theme (Enigma: Andante)

+In a programme note for a performance in Turin in 1911, Elgar wrote: